leylaKapi/leylaKapi.github.io/source/_posts/2014-07-02-bounce-effect-with-css3.markdown

         %i.fa.fa-angle-double-down.fa-5x
 ```

-In your sass you should use
+In your `sass` file, you should use

 ```sass
 .scroll-down